 The Code of Practice for Environmental Control Coordinators spells out their roles and that of the PMs, their responsibilities and what is expected from them.
 It also serves as a guide to ECCs for the development and monitoring of the implementation of an ES programme for specified premises.

 Training for Environmental Control Coordinator (ECC)

 In order to be registered as an ECC with NEA, individuals are required to attend and pass a requisite ECC training course.
+Individuals should have basic computer skills to facilitate the online training and to develop the ES programme.
 The training will equip ECCs with the relevant skills in planning and implementing a wide range of environmental measures including cleaning and disinfection, pest management, waste management and other relevant environmental topics to assist the PMs in adhering to the baseline environmental sanitation standards required for their premises.
 The ECC training course will be conducted by SkillsFuture Singapore (SSG) accredited training providers.

 For ECC training schedule and registration details, please refer to the respective training providers’ websites as listed below.